cloudandbigdatalab/chameleon-cloud-tutorial-docker-1/README.md

 cd ../nginx

 # build nginx image
-# -t to name
-# . is path to Dockerfile
 sudo docker build -t nginx .

 # from here you run the same commands as if you pulled the images